o1-labs/proof-systems/book/src/specs/kimchi.md

     - sigma commitments
 #### Batch verification of proofs

-Below, we define the steps to follow a number of proofs (each associated to a [verifier index](#verifier-index)).
+Below, we define the steps to verify a number of proofs (each associated to a [verifier index](#verifier-index)).
 You can, of course, use it to verify a single proof.